Yellow snakes are so cool.

 You must provide a proper thermal gradient in the enclosure – a hot spot on one end and a cool spot on the other end.
 A basking spot temperature of 88° to 96° F and an ambient temperature of 78° to 80° is ideal.

 You need to monitor temperatures regularly.
 You can’t just set the temperature and forget about it.
 Use a digital indoor/outdoor thermometer with a probe.
-A good example of this thermometer is the Zoo Med Digital with a remote sensor probe for accurate readings.
+Check out our comparison of the best thermostat controllers for reptiles.

 Avoid Heat Rocks